 If you use a lot of hair styling products or have oily roots, aim for the lower end of the scale.

-The very best scalp scrubs
+The 9 best scalp scrubs

 Now that we know why we need this form of scalp care, let’s go shopping?